Ultra-luminous X-ray sources as super-critical propellers: Discussion and Conclusions

-Given the abundance of neutron stars over black holes as the outcome of stellar evolution it is more likely that the bulk of the ULS/ULX population consists of young neutron stars in binary systems at the \textit{super-critical propeller stage} rather than accreting stellar mass black holes.
-A similar argument is given by \citet{kin+17} and \citet{wik+17} who argue that the the bulk of the ULX population consists of \textit{accreting} neutron stars.
+Given the abundance of neutron stars over black holes as the outcome of stellar evolution, it was proposed that the bulk of the ULX population may consist of neutron stars in binary systems rather than accreting stellar-mass black holes \citep{fra+15,sha15,kin+17,mid17,wik+17}.
+Because of the large mass ratio in a neutron-star high-mass X-ray binary, however, the mass transfer is not stable unlike the black hole systems, where Roche-lobe overflow is stable rendering such sources relatively long-lived as compared to their neutron-star counterparts and thus strong candidates for nonpulsating ULX \citep{Rappaport+05}.

-It may not be possible to easily discriminate between black hole models with the super-critical propeller model we propose here as these systems are not expected to show pulsations.
-Yet some systems may show outbursts where a short episode of accretion occurs such that pulsations are observed from a favourable viewing angle where the optical thickness of the envelope is reduced.